qbzzt/etherdocs/why.md

 # What can Ethereum Do?
-8### Ori Pomerantz qbzzt1@gmail.com
+### Ori Pomerantz qbzzt1@gmail.com

 In this essay I am going to attempt to explain [Ethereum](https://ethereum.org/) and why I think the general concept (blockchain verified computer programs) is going to be incredibly important for our economic future.

-## Background
+## Background: The Value of Trust

 The basic of our economic system is trust.
 My employer trusts that even though I work from home with minimal supervision, the work I'm assigned will get done.
-I trust that they'll deposit the agreed upon salary into my bank account, and that the bank will keep accurate count.
+I trust that they'll deposit the agreed upon salary into my bank account, and that the bank will not "disappear" that money.
 When I go to Target to buy food, I trust that the food is what the package promises.
-Target trusts that when I use my debit card the bank will transfer the correct amount to their account.
+Target trusts me not to claim my debit card was stolen and attempt to reverse the charges, and the bank to transfer the correct amount of money from my account to Target's.

-### Why are Courts Inefficient?

-There is no secret cabal of lawyers, plotting in the shadows to make courts inefficient.
-Or at least, I have never heard for one.
-Contract litigation is expensive because it is a difficult problem.
-There are several factors that make contract interpretation and enforcement difficult.

-* **Ambiguous language**.
-When drafting contracts lawyers are supposed to make the meaning of each clause as clear as possible.
-However, human language is not designed for unambiguous communication.
+Over time we evolved many mechanisms to verify and enforce this trust such as credit reports, regulatory bodies, and the courts.
+Ethereum is essentially another such mechanism, one that works in a distributed fashion without a central authority.

+## Blockchains and Decentralized Trust

+A blockchain is a way to tie messages together, so that to vouch for one of them being true an entity has to vouch that all of them are true.

+##